Mati365/rails-critical-css/README.md

 ![GitHub issues](https://img.shields.io/github/issues/mati365/rails-critical-css?style=flat-square)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Generate on demand critical css for component actions with minimum effort.
-It is pretty similar to: https://github.com/mudbugmedia/critical-path-css-rails but instead of pregenerating critical css this gem generates them in fly and dynamically.
+It is pretty similar to other rails critical css gems but instead of pregenerating critical css in job this gem generates them in fly, dynamically and allows to prepend custom SCSS files to generated critical bundle.

 ## Installation